Anurag236/Rental-Application/README.md

-# Booking Application
+# StayZone - Home Rental Application

-Welcome to the Booking Application repository!
+Welcome to the StayZone - A Home Rental Application repository!
 This project is a full-stack web application that allows users to search, book, and manage their bookings efficiently.
 The application features a user-friendly interface and provides essential functionalities for a seamless booking experience.

 ## Live Demo